gumlet/keyv-mongo/README.md

 Uses TTL indexes to automatically remove expired documents.
 However, TTL is not natively supported for GridFS by MongoDB so TTL is implemented with `clearExpired()` function by this library.
 You use `setInterval` on `clearExpired()` function to automatically remove expired files from GridFS.
 You decide the interval at which you want to run it.

+This module also provides `clearOlderThan(seconds)` method to clear files which are older than time given in seconds.
+For example if you want to clear files older than 1 day, you can run `clearOlderThan(86400)`.

 ## Install

 ```shell